Rhyanz46/go-map-validator/README.md

 ## Road Map

-- avoiding same value in some field
+- Unique Value
-    - ex case : `old_password` and `new_password`
+    - ex case : `old_password` and `new_password` cant be using same value
 - get from urls params http
 - validation for `base64`
 - handle file size on multipart
 - extension for generate OpenAPI Spec that support with this package
 - image resolution validation
-- OR validation (ex : IPv4: true, UUID: true, MultipleCondition: true)
+- multi validation on one field (ex : IPv4: true, UUID: true)
-- Custom Validation

 ## example :